afrank/linode-machine-builder/README.md

 # linode-machine-builder

 This is a set of tools for building machine images that can be uploaded to Linode and run as direct-disk VMs.
+Some of the tools here require [linode-cli](https://www.linode.com/docs/products/tools/cli/get-started/).

 # How to use

-You will need to have docker installed, and you will need sudo access.
-This should work on mac but I haven't tested it yet.
-You will also need linode-cli with working API access.
+You can run this directly or from docker, either way will require superuser privileges.
+This should work on Intel mac but my mac is arm64 so I haven't tested it.
+You will also need linode-cli with working API access for the upload and create linode scripts.

 Tl;dr:
 ```